 We have wonderful studio facilities at Surbiton High School.
 As well as your lesson time, pupils can use the studio at lunchtimes and after School.
 We have specified times in the week after School for teacher-led skills sessions or the opportunity to progress your coursework project.
-Our team of expert teachers are trained in a large range of techniques and we also have an Art Technician who can help you with practical aspects.
+Our team of expert teachers are trained in a large range of techniques and we also have an Art Technician who can help you with practical aspects and an Artist in Residence to help inspire and develop ideas.